joko-wandiro/phc-s-gallery-responsive/README.md

 S Gallery Responsive is jQuery Gallery Plugin with CSS3 Animations.
 This plugin make you can create / add it easily using Wordpress.

+How to Install it to your Wordpress Site:
+* Extract zip Package.
+* Rename it to phc-s-gallery-responsive.
+* Goto Plugins.
+* Click Activate on S Gallery Responsive.

 Features:
 * Of Course it's easy to use.
 * Using Good User Interface to make you think it's premium stuff.